wkaiser21/wkaiser21/README.md

 I'm Wyatt, a recent computer science graduate from Drexel University.<br>
 I'm primarily interested in web and mobile app development and currently working on expanding my cloud computing knowledge.<br>
-I've worked professionally as a web developer for a co-op at Drexel University College of Medicine and have personal project experience with both building websites and mobile applications.<br><br>
+I've worked professionally as a web developer for a co-op at Drexel University College of Medicine and have personal project experience with both building websites and mobile applications.<br>

-I'm also passionate about ideas of human-centered design and creating good user experiences.<br><br>
+I'm also passionate about ideas of human-centered design and creating good user experiences.<br>

 Feel free to connect!
 <br>